jschristie/docs/sources/cluster/index.md

 ### Preparing Node-2 of cluster:
    - Grab `setup.properties.last` from Node-1/host-1 ( location: /install/community-edition-setup/ )
-   - Change
+   - Change attribute 'ip': Provide node-2/host-2 IP address here.
+   - Renaming `setup.properties.last` to  `setup.properties`
+   - Run `setup.py`
-   Change IP address in it to the one of `host-2` and put it into the same directory of `host-2` while renaming the file to `setup.properties`, then run `setup.py` the usual way.
-As it won't be running in interactive mode this way, make sure you'll provide all optional components (like Shibboleth, Asimba etc) you need to be installed explicitly with keys (run `# ./setup.py -h` for full list of them) Please be sure to read [this part](./index.md#optional-actions-in-case-setuppropertieslast-method-of-installation-didnt-work-for-you) in case you failed to setup the 2nd node using `setup.properties.last` file from the 1st one for some reason, and resorted to installing it from scratch, that will call for additional steps.
+      - **As it won't be running in interactive mode this way, make sure you'll provide all optional components (like Shibboleth, Asimba etc) you need to be installed explicitly with keys (run `# ./setup.py -h` for full list of them) Please be sure to read [this part](./index.md#optional-actions-in-case-setuppropertieslast-method-of-installation-didnt-work-for-you) in case you failed to setup the 2nd node using `setup.properties.last` file from the 1st one for some reason, and resorted to installing it from scratch, that will call for additional steps.**

 ## LDAP Replication